Manhattan School of Music requires at least 120 credits to graduate with a bachelor's degree.

 Students are not required to complete a senior project unless it is required for their specific major.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ Manhattan School of Music has distance learning options for students who are interested in taking classes online.

 ✅ Manhattan School of Music offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

-❌ Manhattan School of Music does not offer an honors program or a Freshman Honor College..
+❌ Manhattan School of Music does not offer an honors program or a Freshman Honor College.

-Manhattan School of Music does not require an internship for any students.
 Students can still look for internships during the summer, or gain work experience with a part-time job.
-While Manhattan School of Music does not require internships for students in any majors, internships can help students gain hands-on work experience for their resume, and explore career paths that interest them without committing to one path.
+While Manhattan School of Music does not require internships for students of any major, internships can help students gain hands-on work experience for their resume, and explore career paths that interest them without committing to one path.

 Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.